Mathematics research in the School builds around three broad and overlapping research groupings.

 More Marsden Magic

-Two mathematicians are among the 25 Victoria academics to be awarded Marsden Fund research grants in the 2014 round.
+Two mathematicians are among the 25 Victoria University of Wellington academics to be awarded Marsden Fund research grants in the 2014 round.

 Dimitrios Mitsotakis has been awarded a Fast Start grant (for early career researchers).
 His project is entitled "Numerical solution of time-dependent multi-dimensional nonlinear dispersive wave equations with applications to coastal hydrodynamics”.He explains the goal of the project as follows.The mathematical modeling of water waves continues to attract great interest in the scientific community, including mathematics, physics, and engineering.
 Models that describe water waves are systems of nonlinear partial differential equations.
 Computing the solutions of these systems requires efficient and accurate numerical methods.
 Our objective is to develop a theoretical and computational research framework through which we will systematically address wave systems.
 The new tools willimprove the speed and the accuracy of tsunami early-warning systems, which are critical for mitigating the devastating effects of tsunamis.